-With its old colonial period buildings and people cruising around in their vintage cars, Havana Cuba is definitely one of the most colourful places that I have visited over the years.
-You really do feel like you have stepped back in time when you are exploring the city.
+Havana Cuba is definitely one of the most colourful places that I have visited over the years with its old colonial period buildings and people cruising around in their vintage cars, You really do feel like you have stepped back in time when you are exploring this vibrant city.

-We never made it inside but apparently in the centre of the building, stands an enormous bronze woman, which symbolises the mythic Guardian of Virtue and Work.
-At 11m tall, it is considered to be the third tallest indoor statue in the world.
+We never made it inside but another fun fact about the El Capitolio is apparently in the centre of the building, stands an enormous bronze woman.
+She is supposed to symbolise the mythic Guardian of Virtue and Work and at 11m tall, is considered to be the third tallest indoor statue in the world.

 The giant bronze sculpture of Che Guevara on the Ministerio del Interior building was completed in 1995 and was based on the famous photograph taken by Alberto Kirda.
 The wording which appears underneath the picture reads “Hasta la Victoria Siempre” which translates (into many versions depending on what you read but the version I am going with is) into “keep striving for Victory”

 The building is situated on the Plaza de la Revolución and is one of the world’s largest city squares at 72,000 square metres.
 It is really cool to stand in the middle of the square, taking in the atmosphere while looking at all the memorials.
 Rumour has it that Che Guevara once kept an office in the Ministerio del Interior.

 Castillo de la Real Fuerza